-Explanatory notes This indicator aims to assess how transparent signatories are regarding their overall political engagement activities, specifically regarding their membership in and support for third-party organisations that conduct political engagement.
+This indicator aims to assess how transparent signatories are regarding their overall political engagement activities, specifically regarding their membership in and support for third-party organisations that conduct political engagement.
 It is considered good practice to disclose this information on an annual basis and to use it as a platform for dialogue.

-Purpose of indicator Many investors are members of, or support, third party organisations such as trade associations or think tanks that conduct political engagement activities.
+Purpose of indicator

+Many investors are members of, or support, third party organisations such as trade associations or think tanks that conduct political engagement activities.
 Such third party political engagement activities may present unforeseen risks for investors and their stakeholders, including reputational risks, especially where there is a misalignment between an investor's commitments or political engagement activities and those of the third-party organisations to which it is linked.
 Thus, it is considered good practice for investors to be aware of and publicly disclose their membership or support for third-party organisations that conduct political engagement activities.
 It is a sign of robust governance processes regarding political engagement, and the associated transparency helps increase stakeholders' confidence in investors' overall political engagement activities.
-Additional reporting guidance In this indicator, 'support' for third-party organisations includes the provision of financial and/or pro-bono support or any other kinds of support.
-In this indicator, the reference to 'similar bodies that conduct any form of political engagement' would include the PRI In this indicator, signatories can select answer option (A) if they disclose their membership and support for political engagement activities conducted by the PRI.
-The PRI signatory status alone is not sufficient for selecting answer option (A).

-Other resources For further guidance, see The investor case for responsible political engagement.
-See also the OECD report, supported by the PRI, on Regulating corporate political engagement, for an analysis of regulations and soft law instruments that shape corporate political engagement activities across 17 jurisdictions.
+In this indicator, 'support' for third-party organisations includes the provision of financial and/or pro-bono support or any other kinds of support.
+Additional reporting guidance In this indicator, the reference to 'similar bodies that conduct any form of political engagement' would include the PRI For further guidance, see The investor case for responsible political engagement.
+Other resources See also the OECD report, supported by the PRI, on Regulating corporate political engagement, for an analysis of regulations and soft law instruments that shape corporate political engagement activities across 17 jurisdictions.
 It includes high-level trends, examines commonalities and differences, and highlights key areas of unregulated influence.

-Logic

-Dependent on N/A

-Gateway to N/A

-Assessment

-Assessment criteria 100 points for this indicator.
-100 points for A. 0 points for B. Further details: Selecting 'B' will result in 0/100 points for this indicator.
-Selecting 'C' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
+Logic Logic Dependent on N/A Gateway to N/A Assessment 100 points for this indicator.
+Further details: Assessment criteria 100 points for A. 50 points for B 0 points for C. Selecting 'C' will result in 0/100 points for this indicator.
+Selecting 'D' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
 Multiplier High